Extinguishing the Amar Jawan Jyoti and the Beginning of History

 News of the decision to desacralize the memorial, which was erected a year after the third India-Pakistan war, was not made public until the day before the ceremony, ensuring that there would be no effective debate about the move.

-Attempts to explain the decision made their way to the public through tweets from establishment-friendly media entities, such as the ANI news agency.
+Attempts to explain the decision appeared in tweets from establishment-friendly media entities, such as the ANI news agency.
 No officials were quoted on the record.
 Instead, “government of India sources” set out the rationale for the flame being doused.

 A simple merger